Wollongong: Climate

 is just below the subtropical isotherm of 22 C. The highest recorded temperature is 44.1 °C on 1 January 2006, and the lowest 0.8 °C on 27 July 1986.
 Annually, Wollongong receives 107.4 clear days.

 Rainfall is spread through the months but has a bias to the first half of the year.
 It is often associated with orographic lift caused by the escarpment and its exposed location on the Tasman Sea, which makes it more prone to moist easterlies.
 A significant flood event occurred on 18 August 1998 when Wollongong recorded 316 mm of rainfall (the nearby suburb of Mt Ousley recorded in excess of 445 mm), mostly falling in a 3-hour period.
 Wollongong also experiences thunderstorms during the warmer months bringing lightning, heavy rain and occasionally hail.

 July and August are known as the windy months, with westerly gales that can gust at over 100 km/h.
-These are generally dry foehn winds from the Great Dividing Range, which are common at this time of the year in southeast Australia on the leeward side of the Ranges.
+These are generally dry foehn winds off the Great Dividing Range, which are common in the winter and spring on the leeward side of the Ranges.